tigerchen52/PEARL/README.md

 ```python
 python main.py -help
 ```
-Once completing the data preparation and environment setup, we can train the model via `train.py`.
+Once completing the data preparation and environment setup, we can train the model via `main.py`.
 We have also provided sample datasets, you can just run the mode without downloading.
 ```python
 python main.py -encoder pearl_small -dataset '../data/freq_phrase.txt'
 ```
 ## Reproduction
-To show the experimental results of Table 1, you can use the following command and we have provided the trained model we used in our paper.
+To show the experimental results in Table 1, you can use the following command and we have provided the trained model we used in our paper.

 ```python